mortendahl/mortendahl.github.io/_posts/2018-03-01-secure-computation-as-dataflow-programs.md

 <em><strong>TL;DR:</strong> using TensorFlow as a distributed computation framework for dataflow programs we give a full implementation of the SPDZ protocol with networking.</em>

-Unlike earlier [blog](/2017/09/03/the-spdz-protocol-part1/) [posts](/2017/09/10/the-spdz-protocol-part2/) where we focused on the concepts behind the SPDZ protocol as well as its [potential applications](/2017/09/19/private-image-analysis-with-mpc/), here we build a fully working (passively secure) implementation with players running on different machines and communicating via typical network stacks.
-And as part of this we also seek to investigate the benefits of using a [modern distributed computation](https://en.wikipedia.org/wiki/Dataflow_programming) platform when experimenting with secure computations, as opposed to building everything from scratch.
+Unlike [earlier](/2017/09/03/the-spdz-protocol-part1/) where we focused on the concepts behind secure computation as well as [potential applications](/2017/09/19/private-image-analysis-with-mpc/), here we build a fully working (passively secure) implementation with players running on different machines and communicating via typical network stacks.
+And as part of this we investigate the benefits of using a [modern distributed computation](https://en.wikipedia.org/wiki/Dataflow_programming) platform when experimenting with secure computations, as opposed to building everything from scratch.

 Additionally, this can also be seen as a step in the direction of getting private machine learning into the hands of practitioners, where integration with existing and popular tools such as [TensorFlow](https://www.tensorflow.org/) plays an important part.
-Concretely, while we here only do a relatively shallow integration that doesn't make use of powerful machine learning tools built into TensorFlow such as [automatic differentiation](https://www.tensorflow.org/api_docs/python/tf/gradients), we do show how some of the basic technical obstacles can be overcome, potentially paving the way for deeper integrations.
+Concretely, while we here only do a relatively shallow integration that doesn't make use of some of the powerful tools that comes with TensorFlow (e.g. [automatic differentiation](https://www.tensorflow.org/api_docs/python/tf/gradients)), we do show how basic technical obstacles can be overcome, potentially paving the way for deeper integrations.

+Jumping ahead, it is clear in retrospect that TensorFlow is an obvious candidate framework for quickly experimenting with secure computation protocols, not least in the context of private machine learning.

-To keep it simple, our running example throughout is private prediction using [logistic](https://beckernick.github.io/logistic-regression-from-scratch/) [regression](https://github.com/ageron/handson-ml/blob/master/04_training_linear_models.ipynb), implying that given an input `x` we wish to securely compute `sigmoid(dot(w, x) + b)` for pretrained weights `w` and bias `b`.
-In a [follow-up post](/2018/03/12/private-logistic-regression/) we additionally consider private training of `w` and `b`.
-As always, [all code](#running-the-code) is available to play with, in this case either locally or on GCP.
+As always [all code](#running-the-code) is available to play with, in this case either locally or on [GCP](https://cloud.google.com/compute/).
+To keep it simple our running example throughout is private prediction using [logistic](https://beckernick.github.io/logistic-regression-from-scratch/) [regression](https://github.com/ageron/handson-ml/blob/master/04_training_linear_models.ipynb), meaning that given a private (i.e. encrypted) input `x` we wish to securely compute `sigmoid(dot(w, x) + b)` for private but pre-trained weights `w` and bias `b`.
+In a [follow-up post](/2018/03/12/private-logistic-regression/) we consider private training of `w` and `b`.

 <em>A big thank you goes out to [Andrew Trask](https://twitter.com/iamtrask), [Kory Mathewson](https://twitter.com/korymath), and the [OpenMined community](https://twitter.com/openminedorg) for inspiration and interesting discussions on this topic!</em>